omerkaptan/node-red-contrib-html-to-docx/README.md

 # HTML to DOCX Node

-The HTML to DOCX node converts HTML content to a DOCX file.
+The HTML to DOCX node converts HTML content to a DOCX file for node-red.

 ## Installation